 Keith Burnstein is a New Orleans based singer-songwriter, pianist, and film composer who pens timeless tunes.
 His is a new American songbook, one that draws as much from Tin Pan Alley as it does from modern geniuses like Jeff Tweedy, Dr. John, and Mose Allison.
-"The songs, while instantly familiar, remain very much their own creations" (Secret Sound Shop), "combining the bedroom intimacy of a singer-songwriter" (Seven Days VT) with the rich harmonic palette of jazz, contemporary classical, and "world" musics.
+"The songs, while instantly familiar, remain very much their own creations" (Secret Sound Shop), "combining the bedroom intimacy of a singer-songwriter" (Seven Days VT) with the rich harmonic palette of jazz and "world" musics.

 Originally a resident of NYC, Burnstein discovered and fell in love with New Orleans while touring with his former band, The Mumbles, in late 2009.
 Keith picked up camp a few months later, and hit the ground running.
 Since the move, he has toured with funk legends, The Headhunters, Louisiana songwriter, Kristin Diable, and released three records as a leader.
 He also scored the Emmy winning documentary, Momentum Generation, as well as the ABC series, The Last Defense, and has had music featured on the NPR series, Tripod.

 Keith's latest singer-songwriter project, Kettle Black, is a double percussion discussion that fans out the African and Cuban influences found in New Orleans music to create an entirely new pocket for his tunes.
 The band debuted at the New Orleans Jazz and Heritage Fest in 2019, and is hard at work on a new studio album, entitled Things That Are Heavy Make Me Feel Light, slated for release in Fall 2020.